PlayTensor/playtensor.github.io/purchase.md

 - **FREE**

 {: .warning }
 Will not work on all Web Browsers.
+WebGL 1.0 support required.
 May have visual and audio glitches on some Web Browsers.
 This is sadly unavoidable (Web Browsers were not designed for games like these).

 [Play Now](https://playtensor.itch.io/demo){: .btn .btn-blue }